 There are many known possible triggers for migraines

 - Hormonal changes in women.
-Fluctuations in oestrogen esp premenstrual, during pregnancy or menopause
+Changes in oestrogen esp premenstrual, during pregnancy or menopause

-- Sensory stimuli.
-Bright lights and sun glare can induce migraines, as can loud sounds, strong smells and perfumes.
+- Bright lights and sun glare can induce migraines, as can loud sounds, strong smells and perfumes.

 - Changes in wake-sleep pattern, too much, too little or jet lag.